arthuro555/THNK/docs/docs/why-thnk.md

 - It uses a custom binary protocol based on [FlatBuffers](https://google.github.io/flatbuffers/) and [msgpackr](https://github.com/kriszyp/msgpackr), instead of much heavier formats like JSON, and additionally, all messages are compressed using the deflate algorithm, the same as the one used in zip files, to use the most minimal bandwidth and provide faster packing and unpacking of messages.
 - It only synchronizes exactly what you tell it to
-- It only synchronises things that have changed since the last synchronisation
+- It only synchronizes things that have changed since the last synchronization
 - It allows having a server update rate slower than the client, and interpolate results on the client, to use up less server resources and bandwidth.
 (Coming soon!)
 - It is written in TypeScript using internal GDevelop APIs to be as fast as a built-in feature